MicrosoftDocs/win32/desktop-src/tablet/ianalysiswarnings.md

 ---
-Description: 'Contains a collection of objects that implement the IAnalysisWarning interface and that are the result of an ink analysis operation.' ms.assetid: '2118c18b-d316-4e91-8652-62969115e8b5'
+Description: Contains a collection of objects that implement the IAnalysisWarning interface and that are the result of an ink analysis operation. ms.assetid: 2118c18b-d316-4e91-8652-62969115e8b5
 title: IAnalysisWarnings interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAnalysisWarnings interface